maxcoh3n/cse110-w21-group10/admin/meetings/012721-discussion.md

 each team presented
-seems that we are a bit behind in terms of group roles, plans, etc however, most have not started brainstormin yet
+seems that we are a bit behind in terms of group roles, plans, etc we did not have slides while others did, though they were quite short however, most have not started brainstormin yet

 ## advice from Sasya